Chart Color Schemes

 The educational profile of The Gap exceeds national averages, with above-average qualification levels and academic performance metrics

-In The Gap, educational attainment is notably high with 44.3% of residents aged 15 years and above holding university qualifications, compared to the SA4 region's 20.1% and the Rest of NT's 20.1%.
-This area has a significant educational advantage, with bachelor degrees being the most common at 31.6%, followed by postgraduate qualifications (9.5%) and graduate diplomas (3.2%).
-Vocational credentials are also prevalent, with 27.6% of residents aged 15 years and above holding them, including advanced diplomas (9.6%) and certificates (18.0%).
-Educational participation is high, with 29.0% of residents currently enrolled in formal education, comprising 9.9% in primary education, 6.3% in tertiary education, and 5.2% pursuing secondary education.
+In The Gap, the proportion of residents aged 15 and above with university qualifications is 44.3%, which exceeds both the SA4 region's (20.1%) and the Rest of NT's (20.1%) rates.
+This high level of educational attainment indicates a strong position for knowledge-based opportunities in the area.
+Bachelor degrees are the most common, at 31.6%, followed by postgraduate qualifications (9.5%) and graduate diplomas (3.2%).
+Vocational credentials are also prevalent, with 27.6% of residents holding such qualifications, including advanced diplomas (9.6%) and certificates (18.0%).

 Educational participation is notably high, with 29.0% of residents currently enrolled in formal education.
 This includes 9.9% in primary education, 6.3% in tertiary education, and 5.2% pursuing secondary education.